okfn/measure/README.md

 #### RubyGems

-The RubyGems processor collects gem package download data from the rubygems.org API.
+The RubyGems processor collects ruby gem download data from the rubygems.org API.

 - **total_downloads**: collected directly from the API
 - **downloads**: daily downloads calculated from yesterday's `total_downloads` value, if present.